Millet Health Benefits, Nutrition Value and Side Effects

 Last Updated: Aug 20, 2020

-The health benefits of millets are such that it treats coronary artery disorder, helps in weight loss, reduces risk of colon cancer, helps to decrease high blood pressure, helps in preventing Celiac disease, controls diabetes, good source of antioxidants, helps in slowing down muscle degradation, aids in sleep, helps in relieving menstrual cramps, aids breast milk production, improves skin elasticity.
+Get Amazing health benefits of millets.
+Add this healthy cereal grain helps in coronary artery disorder, weight loss, colon cancer.
+Millets help in high blood pressure, preventing Celiac disease, diabetes problems, a good source of antioxidants, helps in slowing down muscle degradation, aids in sleep helps in relieving menstrual cramps, aids breast milk production, improves skin elasticity.

 Millets are a group of highly variable small-seeded grasses, widely grown around the world as cereal crops or grains for human food and as fodder.
 In India, millets have been mentioned in some of the oldest Yajurveda texts, identifying foxtail millet (priyangava), Barnyard millet (aanava) and black finger millet (shyaamaka), thus indicating that millet consumption was very common, pre-dating to the Indian Bronze Age (4,500BC).
 Millets however lack the nutrients critically important for a person’s body.